-Bunnies like to have areas of shelter to move between and spend time resting in and if your couch is in an area where your bunny can play freely then the underneath is somewhere they will want to frequently explore.
-Unfortunately, bunnies tend to do this exploring by chewing the wooden legs, soft materials and carpet below which can cause quite a lot of damage.
+Bunnies like to have areas of shelter to move between and spend time resting in and underneath is somewhere they will naturally want to explore.
+Unfortunately, bunnies tend to do this by chewing the wooden legs, soft materials and carpet below which can cause quite a lot of damage.
 These out of sight places can also contain unfinished surfaces with nails or splinters, materials that could cause tummy problems if eaten.
-It can be especially problematic if they break inside your couch and get stuck.
+It can be especially problematic if they break inside your couch.

-Also, if you do need to usher your bunny out from under your couch or stop them frequently trying to get access to this space we have advice on how to directly discourage this behavior using some gentle discipline.
+If you do need to usher your bunny out from under your couch or stop them frequently trying to get access to this space, we have advice on how to directly discourage this behavior using some gentle discipline.
 Follow our guidelines on how best to say No! without causing stress which can make things worse.

 It can be very frustrating if your bunny has made it a mission to explore under your couch.
 Judging the right amount of telling off to usher them out without causing them stress is a fine line.
 Bunnies are very different from other pets and do not respond well to any sort of punishment, you may find this will even make thing worse.
 To help get this right follow these simple rules and learn how to give your bunny a clear message you don't want them to do this without leaving them scrabbling for cover or so scared they stop being your friend and even become aggressive with you.

 Firstly, for any type of discipline to work you must catch them in the act or any telling of will be wasted as they won't relay understand why they are being punished.

 Next, it's important to understand that no matter how frustrating it is you should not overreact, never scare, shout at hit your bunny.
 As a prey species they have a very strong flight response that can be unpredictable.
 They can come crashing off a couch and hurt themselves.